 • Of, relating to, or constituting the essence

 • being a substance not made by the body in an amount great enough for normal health and growth and requires us to eat it instead.

-.
+More.
 Sometimes all you need is a trusted friend with whom you can share your feeling without fear of judgment.
 Often, making peace with your situation goes a long way in resolving the stress and burnout symptoms that plague your mental health.

 Get some fresh air and exercise.

 I’m not talking about an exercise program unless you want to do one because many of us don’t have the time to commit to anything formal but instead break the exercise down into 5-10-minute segments that you enjoy.
 Turn the radio up while doing the dishes and dance around, “pump-iron” with your clothes as you fold them, buy an electronic peddler to use periodically while you sit at your desk, and feed your special needs child.
-Be creative and come up with an activity you like to do and turn it into an exercise routine.
+Be creative and develop an activity you like to do, and turn it into an exercise routine.
 Take it outside, and you get to add Vit.
 D, and Vit.
 C to the mix.

 Monitor your own health needs.